streams

 Directory | Explanation | Site Map | Monotheism

-The Mishkan in the wilderness taught ancient Israel an important principle.
+The Mishkan ["Dwelling Place" or "Tabernacle"] in the wilderness taught ancient Israel an important principle.
 People can meet with and fellowship with God.
 But they must do so on His terms, not theirs.

-Behind that veil is the ark of the covenant, upon which are two facing keruvim whose extended wings form a symbolic seat for God to sit upon.
-His feet rest on the lid of the ark.
-This lid or kipporet is where the Cohen Gadol drops blood to expunge or wash away the sins of his people and his own.
+Behind that veil, inside the "Most Holy Place," is the ark of the covenant, upon which are two facing keruvim whose extended wings form a symbolic seat for God to sit upon.
+His feet symbolically rest on the lid of the ark.
+Blood is sprinkled on this lid, the kipporet, in order to expunge or wash away the sins of the people.

 This Hebraic pattern of coming to God through the High Priest at the Mishkan is developed by the writers of the New Testament.

-Here are sample texts revealing the NT to/through emphasis.
+Here are sample texts revealing this repeated to/through pattern.

 Rom 1:8 I thank my God through Yeshua Messiah for you all.